spectrocloud/librarium/content/docs/12-enterprise-version/06-air-gap-repo.md

     * 8000

-* Request the Palette Self-hosted installer image.
-To request the installer image, please contact our support team by sending an email to support@spectrocloud.com.
+* Request the Palette self-hosted installer image and the Palette airgap installer image.
+To request the installer images, please contact our support team by sending an email to support@spectrocloud.com.
 Kindly provide the following information in your email:

     - Your full name
     - Organization name (if applicable)